- Table of Contents

 2. Researchers and Academics

 Researchers and academics are the intellectual backbone of policy analysis.
-Their expertise in specific fields contributes empirical evidence, theoretical frameworks, and rigorous analysis.
+Their expertise in specific fields contributes to empirical evidence, theoretical frameworks, and rigorous analysis.
 By grounding policies in research, they ensure that decisions are based on solid foundations.
 Their insights into emerging trends, innovative solutions, and scientific advancements provide a forward-looking perspective, enabling policies to address future challenges effectively.

 3. Advocacy Groups and NGOs